-Hot Coffee with Dawn Delikat and Parker Daley Garcia of Pen & Brush
+Hot Coffee with Dawn Delikat, Executive Director and Parker Daley Garcia, Artistic Director, Pen & Brush, New York

 “Pen & Brush provides a platform to showcase the work of women, non-binary and female-identified transgender artists and writers to a broader audience with the ultimate goal of effecting real change within the marketplace.”
 This mission-driven organization has been supporting community for the last 130-years.
 When Dawn Delikat, Executive Director and Parker Daley Garcia, Artistic Director, have reached out to me with the idea of the joint exhibition now on view in the space I thought it will be a perfect timing for this interview and an opportunity to spread the word about their worthy efforts in the art field.